uivid64/uivid64.github.io/docs/Thoughts/Camera on the phone.md

-# Camera on the phone
+# Camera on the Phone

 Jacobs had been slated to testify at the Apple trial before the companies settled.
 I asked him what he would have tried to get across if had taken the stand.